 The majority of funds raised by the parent community is via a voluntary contribution which is included in the school statement of account.
-The voluntary contribution funds the Learning and Support and Enrichment programs, technology and library resources.
+The voluntary contribution funds the Learning and Support and Enrichment programs, technology and library resources, and playground improvements.